ammario/wordle-solver/README.md

 # wordle-solver

-`wordle-solver` one of many wordle solvers.
+`wordle-solver` is one of many wordle solvers.
 The codebase is in an abyssmal state, and I do not plan on cleaning it.

 # Install